data-lessons/gapminder-R/index.md

 ---
 layout: page
-title: R for Cornerstone Research
+title: R for reproducible scientific analysis
 ---

-## Introduction to R
+**Introduction to R for social scientists using the Gapminder dataset**

-This is a two-day intensive introduction to modern computational techniques for data management, analysis, and visualization with an emphasis on the programming language R. The course is designed for quantitatively-oriented professionals but assumes no prior programming knowledge.
-By the end of the workshop, participants will understand the motivation for computational workflows including automation, collaboration, flexibility, and reproducability and be able to implement them.
-Participants will be able to efficiently clean data, organize it for analysis, estimate and work with the output of statistical models, produce a variety of publication-quality plots, and compose dynamic documents that integrate writing, code, and code output.
+This is a two-day intensive introduction to modern computational techniques for data management, analysis, and visualization with an emphasis on the programming language R. The course assumes no prior programming knowledge.
+By the end of the workshop, participants will be able to efficiently clean data, organize it for analysis, estimate and work with the output of statistical models, produce a variety of publication-quality plots, and compose dynamic documents that integrate writing, code, and code output.

+> ## Prerequisites {.prereq}
+>
+> Have installed R and RStudio.
+>

 ## Topics